 To begin your search, start by writing a list of friends, family, friends of all family members, co-workers, neighbors, dentists, doctors, and acquaintances from faith-based activities, sports, or social activities.
 Eliminate those who do not meet the eligibility requirements in the application or do not have the time to devote to the applicant.
 Review the list with applicant.
 Evaluate those who might be willing, have time, and would be a good Mentor Applicant.
 Mentors should be someone the applicant trusts, views as a role model, and would like to have visit in Bend.

 If you or someone you know would like to become an ONGYCP Mentor or have program questions, please call or email one of our Mentor Coordinators:

 Deborah Turner at 541-317-9623 ext.
 245 Deborah.M.Turner@mil.state.or.us

 If you would like to download a Mentor Application

-In Word, click here:
+: In Adobe Reader, click here: